 Join us for this tech talk where we will show you how Alluxio can help burst your private computing environment to Google Cloud, minimizing costs and I/O overhead.
 Alluxio coupled with Google’s open source data and analytics processing engine, Dataproc, enables zero-copy burst for faster query performance in the cloud so you can take advantage of resources that are not local to your data, without the need for managing the copying or syncing of that data.

 For many latency-sensitive SQL workloads, Presto is often bound by retrieving distant data.
 In this talk, Rohit Jain, James Sun from Facebook and Bin Fan from Alluxio will introduce their teams’ collaboration on adding a local on-SSD Alluxio cache inside Presto workers at Facebook to improve queries with unsatisfied latency.

 Ideally, Presto would access data independently from how the data was originally stored or managed.
 Alluxio, as a data orchestration layer provides the physical data independence, for Presto to interact with the data more efficiently.
 In addition to caching for IO acceleration, Alluxio also provides a catalog service to abstract the metadata in the Hive Metastore, and transformations to expose the data in compute-optimized way.
 In this talk, we describe some of the challenges of using Presto with Hive, and introduce Alluxio data orchestration for solving those challenges.

 With this release comes the General Availability (GA) of Alluxio Structured Data Services (SDS), the subsystem of Alluxio responsible for managing and transforming structured data, such as databases, tables, and partitions.

-Learn how to set up EMR Spark with Alluxio so Spark jobs can seamlessly read from and write to S3.
-See the performance comparison between Spark on S3 with Spark, and Alluxio on S3.
+Learn how to set up Google Cloud Dataproc with Alluxio so jobs can seamlessly read from and write to Cloud Storage.
+See how to run Dataproc Spark against a remote HDFS cluster.